 - A.B. in Politics, Princeton University

-- Member of the Society for Advancing Business Editing and Writing (SABEW)
+- Board of Governors of the Society for Advancing Business Editing and Writing (SABEW)